-  - Speech issues: Because your teeth are covered with a thin layer of plastic, you’ll likely find yourself lisping when you speak the first 2-4 days.
+- Speech issues.: Because your teeth are covered with a thin layer of plastic, you’ll likely find yourself lisping when you speak for the first 2-4 days.
 This is normal.
 The good news is that if you are concerned about this—say, for an important meeting, you can just take out your liners and wear them for longer to compensate.

-- Discomfort: Despite being far more comfortable than conventional braces, the liners can irritate your gums, tongue and lips.
+- Discomfort.: Despite being far more comfortable than conventional braces, the liners can irritate your gums, tongue, and lips.

-- Allergic reactions: This is extremely rare.
+- Allergic reactions.: This is extremely rare.
 Invisalign offers a full refund should this occur.
 I have never seen this with any of my patients.

-- Cost: Invisalign should cost about the same as conventional braces.
+- Cost.: Invisalign should cost about the same as conventional braces.
 Some dentists charge more for the aesthetic benefits of Invisalign.

-- Needing to remove liner prior to eating: Allow for time to remove and store liners before meals or snacks.
+- Needing to remove liner prior to eating.: Allow for time to remove and store liners before meals or snacks.
 In the beginning of the case, if your teeth are crowded, the liners can be difficult to remove.
 If this happens, I advise using a Smartie retainer remover.

-- Potential weight loss: Of course, this can also be an upside!
+- Potential weight loss.: Of course, this can also be an upside!
 Many of my patients lose weight while they do Invisalign, since taking out your aligners forces you to stop and think before snacking.

-Depending on your unique case, conventional braces may be better for you; there are certain cases that are better served by conventional braces.
+Depending on your unique case, conventional braces may be better for you.
+There are certain cases that are better served by conventional braces.
 These tend to be skeletal or developmental cases, and this is a conversation you have to have with your dentist.

-What Will Invisalign Cost?
+What will Invisalign cost?

-Price will vary depending on where you live and the type of provider you choose, as well as what your insurance covers—generally you’re looking at somewhere between $1,500 and $8,000, depending on the complexity and length of your case.
+Price will vary depending on where you live and the type of provider you choose, as well as what your insurance covers.
+Generally, you’re looking at somewhere between $1,500 and $8,000, depending on the complexity and length of your case.
 As you can imagine, the more you need to move the teeth, the more it will cost.

-In general, whatever orthodontic coverage you have for braces will also cover Invisalign, and while these plans will not cover the full treatment, they will certainly help a lot: some plans have a $2,000 maximum lifetime for coverage, which is usually about a third of the cost of Invisalign.
+In general, whatever orthodontic coverage you have for braces will also cover Invisalign, and while these plans will not cover the full treatment, they will certainly help a lot.
+Some plans have a $2,000 maximum lifetime for coverage, which is usually about a third of the cost of Invisalign.
 This will sometimes act as a sizable down payment towards Invisalign and can get you into a monthly payment plan with your dentist or orthodontist.

 Some patients will be tempted by Invisalign Express, a cheaper product that only uses 10 aligners and is good for very small movements that don’t involve major rotations.
-Be wary of this option, as 10 aligners is typically not enough to complete all of the movements in a given case (most require between 18 and 50), and while this option may entice you as an affordable alternative, you will likely be bumped up to the full, more expensive product after a consultation with your dentist.
+Be wary of this option, as 10 aligners is typically not enough to complete all of the movements in a given case (most require between 18 and 50).
+While this option may entice you as an affordable alternative, you will likely be bumped up to the full, more expensive product after a consultation with your dentist.
 Many dentists use Invisalign Express to entice patients into their office for a consultation only to inform the patient that the standard, more expensive Invisalign is the required treatment.

 How to Choose a Provider